 California Intercontinental University hosts required live orientation events for new students.
-Executive Student Services Advisors coach new students on everything they need to know in order to successfully begin with their course/program.
-Executive Student Services Advisors guide new students through activating their student account, accessing their course materials, requesting transcripts, submitting exams, and learning how to best take advantage of all the resources that are available to them.
+Student Success Advocates coach new students on everything they need to know in order to successfully begin with their course/program.
+Student Success Advocates guide new students through activating their student account, accessing their course materials, requesting transcripts, submitting exams, and learning how to best take advantage of all the resources that are available to them.
 The format is highly personalized, and the online orientation course is fully interactive.
-California Intercontinental University advisors speak to new students via phone, skype, email, or text, and students are able to ask questions in real time by the advisors.
+CIU advisors speak to new students via phone, email, MS Teams or text, and students are able to ask questions in real time by the advisors.